leftfield-geospatial/homonim/docs/api.rst

 Getting started
 ---------------

 The :class:`~homonim.fuse.RasterFuse` class implements surface reflectance correction.
-Here we use it to correct an aerial image to surface reflectance, by fusing it with a Sentinel-2 reference.
+This code segment uses it to correct an aerial image by fusing it with a Sentinel-2 reference.
 The images are taken from the ``homonim`` test data.

 .. literalinclude:: examples/api_example.py
     :language: python